 - Your primary care physician may take part in your baby's care.
 If your baby's primary care physician is not on our staff or is not in the Madison area, the neonatologists will update him or her on your baby's progress.
 When your baby goes home, your primary care physician will receive a copy of the discharge summary, so he or she knows your baby's medical needs.

 Whatever the situation, all of our nurses are ready and able to meet your baby's needs.
 Registered nurses specially trained to care for premature and sick infants are assigned to care for your baby 24 hours a day.

-If your baby is in the NICU for a long period of time, a small group of the unit's nurses will take primary responsibility for coordinating his or her nursing care and the teaching that you will need prior to taking your baby home.
+If your baby is in the NICU for a long period of time, a small group of nurses who will take primary responsibility for your infant's nursing care and the teaching that you will need prior to taking your baby home.
 They are referred to as a Care Team.

 Social workers and the Family Liaison are available to offer you support and assistance in coping with the stress of having your baby in an intensive care nursery.
 They also can assist you with financial and insurance issues, and provide information about hospital and community resources.